-Longan is the fruit of the longan tree, which is scientifically known as Dimocarpus longan.
-It is classified within the larger group of soapberries, which is composed of other exotic fruits, such as lychee, ackee, salt lime, and guarana, among others.
-Native to Southern Asia, this fruit has been cultivated and harvested for generations, and its first recorded use is actually more than 2,000 years ago.
-It has only recently been introduced to the rest of the world and is now experiencing another resurgence in popularity as a health food.
+Longan is the fruit of the longan tree (which is scientifically known as Dimocarpus longan).
+It looks like a berry or a grape and tastes mildly juicy and sweet.
+Longan is classified within the larger group of soapberries, which is composed of other exotic fruits, such as lychee, ackee, salt lime, and guarana, among others.
+It is commonly called the dragon’s eye fruit because the flesh of the fruit is pale white with a black seed right in the middle.

 As the fruit ripens, the outer layer of skin forms into a hardened shell, so that when they are harvested, the fruit can easily be freed from the shell.
 Before eating the inner part of the fruit, the seed should be removed, but the essential oils of these seeds are often used for medicinal purposes.
-This fruit is not only an important culinary element but also a popular tool in traditional medicine in Asia, thanks to its unique nutrient profile.
+It has only recently been introduced to the rest of the world and is now experiencing another resurgence in popularity as a health food.

 Longan Nutrition Facts

 Longan may be low in calories, with less than 20 calories present in an ounce of these small fruits.
 There are also very few carbohydrates found in these fruits, which might be good for those on a ketogenic diet.
 However, longan can be an excellent source of potassium and vitamin C, as well as copper, magnesium, phosphorus, and manganese, in addition to numerous B vitamins, including folic acid.
 The fruit may also boast certain antioxidant polyphenols like corilagin, gallic acid, and ellagic acid that can increase the overall wellness of the body.

 Health Benefits of Longan

 Let’s take a look at some of the most notable health benefits of longan: